manujjoshi/Regression/README.md

 # Regression

-This repository contains Regression types and their codes.
+This repository contains Detailed explanation of Regression types and their codes.